 - The Medical Assisting program generally accepts 24 students each fall term and 24 students each spring term based on the number of points applicants receive.

 - Applicants will need to successfully pass an oral assessment of communication skills which will be given during the Medical Assisting new student orientation.

-- Students will become part of a cohort (a group of students who take classes together), and will be required to take classwork during the terms listed in the catalog, or if changed, provided during the new student orientation into the program after acceptance in the spring 2014 program.
+- Students will become part of a cohort (a group of students who take classes together), and will be required to take classwork during the terms listed in the catalog, or if changed, provided during the new student orientation.

 - Applications will be accepted for Spring 2015 (Willow Creek Center) October 27, 2014 - December 18, 2014.
 Applications will be accepted for Fall 2015 (Cascade Campus) April 20, 2015 – June 19, 2015.

 - All prerequisites must be completed or taken concurrently during the term the student is applying, for example completed or taken during fall term 2013 for admission into spring term 2014.
 You may apply prior to completion of the class as long as you are enrolled during the term applications are due.